divvun/giellalt-svn2git/doc/GutUsageExamples.md

 1. `$ gut template apply --continue -o giellalt -r ^lang- -t /Users/smo036/langtech/gut/giellalt/template-lang-und `
 1. `$ gut push -o giellalt -r ^lang- -b develop`

-The fourth step pushes the changes in the template to all matching repos, and the fifth one commits the changes.
+The fourth step performs the changes from the template to all matching repos, and the fifth one commits the changes.
-The sixth step updates the template reference point for each language repo (the `.gut/delta.toml` file), and commits it.
+The sixth step updates the template reference point for each language repo (the revision id in the `.gut/delta.toml` file), and commits it.
 This is necessary for the templating system to know which template commit to calculate a delta from, for each language.
 The seventh and final step makes all changes available to others.